 The Framework for Higher Education Qualifications (FHEQ) level and credit rating for GGD is 7.
-For details, see https://academic.admin.ox.ac.uk/university-awards-framework.
+For details, see the University Awards Framework.

 Changes in Students' Addresses

 It is important that Dominique Attala (Graduate Studies Manager at ODID) or your Course Coordinator are kept informed of any change of address.